-- 1. For best results, install the flow meter in a straight run of pipe, free of bends, tees, valves, transitions, and obstructions. - 2.
-Straight run requirements vary based on the nature of the upstream obstruction.
-See the table on the following page for guidelines in determining minimum up stream straight run requirements based on the nature of the obstruction.

-Note: Depending upon specific location details, more or less straight run may be required to produce a satisfactory flow profile.
+- 1. For best results, install the flow meter in a straight run of pipe, free of bends, tees, valves, transitions and obstructions. - 2.
+Straight run recommendations vary based on the nature of the upstream obstruction.
+See the table below for guidelines in determining upstream straight run recommendations based on the nature of the obstruction.
+Please note that depending upon specific location details, more or less straight run may be required to produce a satisfactory flow profile.